 Learning is so prevalent that we take it for granted.
 Error, it is unique to the human race.
 Some, like the Nobel prize-winning Malala, have made it their lifelong quest to open doors so others–in her case girls around the world–can go to school and get an education.

 No creature leans a foreign language–expect humans.
 Parrots might project a few dozen words but they cannot converse with another parrot and certainly not with another bird.
-English speakers can learn French and talk with anyone else who speaks Moliere’s language.
+English speakers can master French and talk with anyone else who speaks Moliere’s language.
 Living first in Montreal, Canada, then in France, where French is not the same, to say the least, is a learning experience in itself.

 First of all, mastering your own language, one of 6000 worldwide, is never-ending.
 I was reading Stephen Jay Gould, who was a master of penmanship.
 His use of action verbs and expressive adjectives makes the words explode off the page.
 Reading his prose is a trip into English.
 Not only am I learning his specialties-paleontology, evolutionary biology, and history of science–but, I’m immersed and fascinated by his writing style.
 Oh, but to master and come close in transmitting my message to you.

 No creature masters a trade to earn a living–except humans.
 I went through a two-year apprenticeship in the diamond cutting industry.
-The goal was to learn how to take a rough diamond and go through the four stages so it would be the sparkling gem that adorns a newly married finger.
+The goal was to understand how to take a rough diamond and go through the four stages so it would be the sparkling gem that adorns a newly married finger.
 I started with the most challenging step: cleaving.
 Diamonds have grain just like wood.
 As you can take an ax and split a log along the grain, so it is with diamonds.